 As an example, what would be the benefit if you as a Key Account Manager for one of your company’s most important clients, adjusted the credit limit proactively in advance of large deals, instead of receiving escalations afterwards?
 Lots of potential can be uncovered, for example, by synchronizing the objectives of the sales and finance departments and merging datasets from both departments.

 It should also be remembered that at the end of the day, not only machines but also people will interact with the insights and decisions made actionable by the data.
-In this respect it is vital to get all stakeholders, such as front office staff, onboard at the earliest possible stage to ensure that they are ready at time of deployment.
-There are many cases of Financial Advanced Analytics projects being delayed because staff were unprepared for the new processes and predictive capabilities.
+In this respect, it is vital to get all stakeholders, such as front office staff, onboard at the earliest possible stage to ensure that they are ready at the time of deployment.
+There are many cases of Financial Advanced Analytics projects being delayed because the staff was unprepared for the new processes and predictive capabilities.
 The lesson?
-Open dialogue and clear communication is essential – framed by a clear strategy map that explains the why and how of the initiative.
+Open dialogue and clear communication are essential – framed by a clear strategy map that explains the why and how of the initiative.

 6. Operational models for Advanced Analytics in financial processes